tbrolin/ConceptJS/README.md

 What's so special with this?
 Well nothing really, and that I guess is what's so special about it.
 I wanted to write modular javascript code with as little magic as possible.
-A definite goal was that it should be extremely TDD-friendly, write a unit test then write the unit (hence the name duh).
+A definite goal was that it should be extremely TDD-friendly, write a unit test then write the unit.

 ## Installation